In this chapter, I will show you how to put all you’ve learned about personal training into practice.

 The thing is, you can be nervous and you can still promote confidence.

-That confidence, or lack of it, will be picked up by whoever you are training.
+That confidence, or lack thereof, will be picked up by whoever you train.

 Now confidence is a strange thing.
 Some of us have it in bucket loads while others struggle.